 Thus you target different needs.

-And if your client wants to get the whole thing, you make him a package with a preferential price (but not too much 😉 ).
+And if your client wants to get the whole thing, you make them a package with a preferential price (but not too much 😉).

 3 – Make your profile aware with your market to find freelance clients